glnmario/glnmario.github.io/index.md

 - Excited to co-organise the fourth edition of the [BlackboxNLP](https://blackboxnlp.github.io) workshop, which will take place on November 11th at EMNLP. -->

 ## Invited talks and guest lectures
-- Seminar on Detection of Semantic Shift, University of Zürich.
+- Guest lecture, Seminar on Detection of Semantic Shift, University of Zürich.
 21 March 2024.
 - Text Technology & Digital Linguistics colloquium, University of Zürich.
 5 March 2024.
 - Department of Computer Science and Computational Linguistics, Saarland University, Germany.
 26 February 2024.
 - Keynote at the EMNLP Workshop on Computational Approaches to Historical Language Change ([LChange'23](https://www.changeiskey.org/event/2023-emnlp-lchange/)), Singapore.
 6 December 2023.